DorFerenc/BullsAndCowsGame/README.md

 5. Keep guessing until you either guess the secret number or run out of guesses.
 6. If you guess the secret number within the allowed number of guesses, you win the game!
 Otherwise, you lose.

+Try Me → computer Vs Computer mode
+1. Switch screen to Try Me
+2. Give your desired specifications to the computer (both number of games and number of digits)
+3. Click the "Run Game!" button to generate and see the graphs and data.
+4. Keep changing your specifications until you acquire your desired knowledge.

-Stats → computer generates data mode
+Stats → Simulation and Statistics mode
 1. Switch screen to Stats
-2. Give your desired specifications to the computer (both number of games and number of digits)
+2. Give your desired specifications to the computer (number of games to run)
-3. Click the "Run Game!" button generate the data.
+3. Click the "Run Statistics!" button to generate and see the graphs.
-4. Click the "Show Graphs!" button to see the graphs and the data.
-5. Keep changing your specifications until you acquire your desired knowledge.
+4. Keep changing your specifications until you acquire your desired knowledge.

 ## File structure
 * 'main.py': The main file that runs the game.